LLLbin/MyNote/- Inbox/note.md

 The ConvNeXt module uses convolution operations to extract richer image features while preserving spatial information, thereby improving the model's ability to capture features from low-resolution images and producing clearer and more detailed high-resolution images.

+The task of the decoder is to convert the quantized feature representation \(z_{q}\) back into a high-resolution image.
+Specifically, the high-resolution image \(\hat{y}\) is reconstructed from the quantized feature representation \(z_{q}\) by the decoder \(G\):

+The decoder structure consists of a series of upsamplers, each of which doubles the height and width of the image, thereby gradually restoring the spatial resolution of the original image.